jtdor/build-deb-action/README.md

 Optional and empty by default.

+#### `apt-sources`
+Extra sources file in the DEB822 format used by `apt-get` to install packages from third-party feeds.
+The "Signed-by" key must have `/usr/share/keyrings/build-deb-action.gpg` as value.

+Optional and empty by default.

+#### `apt-key`
+Armored gpg key to authenticate against the extra sources file passed with `apt-sources`.

+Optional and empty by default.

+#### `apt-preferences`
+Fragment file to control which versions of packages will be selected for installation with `apt-get`.

+Optional and empty by default.

 #### `artifacts-dir`
 Directory relative to the workspace where the built packages and other artifacts will be moved to.